n8ta/Herpetology/README.md

 # Herpetology
-HerpetologyPro is a *beta* tool to teach people to identify herps based on their photos.
+HerpetologyPro is a *beta* tool to teach people to identify reptiles and amphibians in their area.
+The end goal is that if people aren't afraid of wildlife they won't harm it.

-I aim to make this a largely crowd sourced project with users uploading their own photos and contributing to the pages on each species.
-The live version is hosted @ [herpetology.pro](https://herpetology.pro) when ready for launch.
-Get in touch with me if you are interested in contributing to this project.
+This is a largely largely crowd sourced project with users uploading their own photos and contributing to the pages on each species.
+The live version is hosted @ [herpetology.pro](https://herpetology.pro) Get in touch with me if you are interested in contributing to this project.
 Or feel free to submit a PR.

-This project is an exercise in wheel building all forms, games, models, etc, except auth are homegrown.
+This project is an exercise in wheel building for me, all forms, games, models, etc, except auth are homegrown.

 # Conventions
 - Code should use specie vs species to differentiate the plural, I know that's it's not technically correct but rails heavily relies on singular/plural.
 Same for genus vs genera etc.